Marine engineering: Military

 Marine engineering lends itself to a number of military applications – mostly related to the Navy.
 The United States Navy's Seabees, Civil Engineer Corps, and Engineering Duty Officers often perform work related to marine engineering.
 Military contractors (especially those in naval shipyards) and the Army Corps of Engineers play a role in certain marine engineering projects as well.

 Expected Growth

 In 2012, the average annual earnings for marine engineers in the U.S. were $96,140 with average hourly earnings of $46.22.
 As a field, marine engineering is predicted to grow approximately 12% from 2016 to 2026.
-Currently, there are about 8,200 naval architects and marine engineers employed, however, this number is expected to increase to 9,200 by 2026 (BLS, 2017).
-This is due at least in part to the critical role of the shipping industry on the global market supply chain; 80% of the world's trade by volume is done overseas by close to 50,000 ships, all of which require marine engineers aboard and shoreside (ICS, 2017).
+Currently, there are about 8,200 naval architects and marine engineers employed, however, this number is expected to increase to 9,200 by 2026.
+This is due at least in part to the critical role of the shipping industry on the global market supply chain; 80% of the world's trade by volume is done overseas by close to 50,000 ships, all of which require marine engineers aboard and shoreside.
 Additionally, offshore energy continues to grow, and a greater need exists for coastal solutions due to sea level rise.